On the convergence of proximal gradient methods for convex simple bilevel optimization: Conclusions

 \section{Conclusions}

-In this paper we considered structured bilevel problems where both the upper and lower level minimizations are split as the sum of a nonsmooth and locally Lipschitz differentiable functions.
-We showed that proximal gradient updates involving a family of parameterized forward and backward terms that vary across iterations converges, without the need for any inner minimizations.
-This was achieved by selecting the stepsizes according to a carefully designed adaptive scheme that generalizes the {\algnamefont adaPGM} algorithm in \cite[Alg.
-1]{latafat2023adaptive} to the bilevel setting, resulting in the proposed \refadabim.
-While our scheme involves a linesearch, it waives the need for function value evaluations and, remarkably, prescribes a suitable initialization for the linesearch based on estimating the local geometry of the differentiable terms, leading to much larger stepsizes compared to existing methods in practice.
-Finally, the favorable convergence properties of the method was confirmed through a series of numerical simulations.
-Future research directions involve designing adaptive strategies for the inverse penalty parameters \(\sigk\), the derivation of stopping criteria, and extensions to non-simple and possibly nonconvex bilevel settings.
+This paper considered structured bilevel problems where both the upper and lower level minimizations are split as the sum of a nonsmooth and a (locally) Lipschitz differentiable function.
+A convergence recipe was developed for proximal gradient updates treating global and local Lipschitzian settings in a unified fashion.
+The aforementioned recipe depends on three properties for the stepsizes and involves a carefully designed adaptive scheme that builds upon and generalizes {\algnamefont adaPGM} \cite[Alg.
+1]{latafat2023adaptive} to the bilevel setting.
+Notably, while in the locally Lipschitz setting our scheme involves a linesearch, it prescribes a suitable initialization for the linesearch based on Barzilai-Borwein type estimates, leading to much larger stepsizes compared to existing methods and considerably fewer backtracks in practice.
+Finally, the favorable convergence properties of the method were confirmed through a series of numerical simulations.
+Future research directions involve designing adaptive strategies for the inverse penalty parameters \(\sigk\), deriving stopping criteria, and extensions to non-simple and possibly nonconvex bilevel settings.
+Relaxing the assumptions to (local) H\"older continuity of the gradients of the smooth terms is another promising direction which can leverage on recent developments on adaptive schemes \cite{oikonomidis2024adaptive}.